 When selling houses in Boston, there are a lot of factors that go into how quickly a property sells.
 Where the house is located, how much it’s priced for, what time of year it is, and how hot the market is all play a part.

 Some houses can get up and on the market quickly, selling in a matter of days after being listed.
 In other neighborhoods, a house can sit on the market for weeks or months.
 The key is when selling a home, to plan to be in it for the long haul and try not to get impatient.

 How Much Do I Have to Pay an Agent?

-An agent’s rate is somewhat negotiable, but typically the commission is around 7 percent.
+An agent’s rate is somewhat negotiable, but typically the commission is around 4-6 percent of the sale price.
 That amount is split between the buyer’s agent and the seller’s agent.

 What Kind of Credit Score Do I Need?

-Borrowers who have higher credit scores are less risky to the lender, often making it easier for them to secure financing.
-However, if you have a credit score that’s lower, you may still be able to get a home loan, but you may be asked to bring more money to the table upfront, offsetting the lender’s risk.
+But yes, borrowers who have higher credit scores are less risky to the lender, often making it easier for them to secure financing.
+If, however, you have a credit score that’s lower, you may still be able to get a home loan, but you may be asked to bring more money to the table upfront, offsetting the lender’s risk.